The Major League Baseball Swing (Rotational Hitting)

 Chipper Jones Hip to Contact

-As your elbow hits your hip:
+As your back elbow reaches the level of your rear hip:

 • Only then do you begin to throw your hands forward away from your shoulder